 Other challenges include keeping feed costs down.
 It can be difficult to predict how the economics of quality verses price play out with a particular brand of feed.
 We run controlled feeding trials to give us the data necessary to make an informed feed purchasing decision.

-We are piloting a RAS (Recirculation Aquaculture System) here at Lakeside.
-If successful, we will be offering it as a turnkey system for investors.
+We operate a demonstration RAS (Recirculation Aquaculture System) here at Lakeside which we offer to investors as a turnkey system.